cvvergara/pgrouting/doc/traversal/pgr_binaryBreadthFirstSearch.rst

 unweighted graph, i.e. the distance is the minimal number of edges that you need to traverse from the source to another vertex.
 We can interpret such a graph also as a weighted graph, where every edge has the weight :math:`1`.
-If not alledges in graph have the same weight, that we need a more general algorithm, like Dijkstra's Algorithm which runs in :math:`O(|E|log|V|)` time.
+If not all edges in graph have the same weight, that we need a more general algorithm, like Dijkstra's Algorithm which runs in :math:`O(|E|log|V|)` time.

 However if the weights are more constrained, we can use a faster algorithm.